Sivut kuvina

 868. Goods recovered from a wreck, after having remained in the sunken vessel more than two years, may be entered free of duty: S's cir.
 21st March, 1843; V. 3, p.
 287.

 869. The regulations prescribed by the aforesaid circular of the 21st March last, for ad. mitting to entry, free of duty, articles recovered from wrecks in waters of the United States, are substituted by other regulations in greater detail: S's cir.
-23d October, 1843; V. 3, p.
+23d October, 1843; V.3, p.
 322.

 Distinction drawn between the discrimi

-nating duties on goods from beyond Capes Horn and Good Hope,
+nating duties on goods from beyond Capes

-and from elsewhere, imported in foreign vessels.
+Horn and Good Hope, and from elsewhere, imported in foreign vessels.

-Privilege of goods beyond Capes Horn and Good Hope, be
+beyond Capes Horn and Good Hope, before 1st Sept., 1842.

 Articles recovered from wreck after two years, free.